This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Formerly Mick’s Garage, Colour Factory is a large multi purpose live music venue / events space which also houses a bar and food court during the day.

-On-site street food vendors include Kalamaki (Greek), Chicken-ish (vegan fried chicken), Hogless Roast (vegan hog roasts) and Veganushi (vegan Japanese).
+On-site street food vendors include Pittagoras (Greek), Hogless Roast (vegan hog roasts) and Burger and Chop (burgers and fries).

 Colour Factory is located in Queen’s Yard which is a stones throw away from Howling Hops Brewery, Crate brewery and Old Street Brewery so you can do a mini pub crawl!

-This awesome innovative zero-waste restaurant is environmentally forward thinking, and has a menu filled with creative dishes such as grilled cuttlefish kebab, green pea Naan and pumpkin seed ice cream!
+This awesome innovative zero-waste restaurant in Hackney Wick is environmentally forward thinking, and has a menu filled with creative dishes such as grilled cuttlefish kebab, green pea Naan and pumpkin seed ice cream!

 The restaurant’s furnishings and fittings are all created from up-cycled materials, and plates are formed from reconstituted food packaging.
 Any food that isn’t eaten by their customers is fed into an aerobic digester which generates around 60kg of compost in 24 hours!